jason912/Niagara-4-FRPC-Module/README.md

 <img width="786" height="106" alt="image" src="https://github.com/user-attachments/assets/ee2701db-2533-486e-bbaf-451bb6069f77" />

 Logs can also be read in Niagara's Application Director.
 At this stage, we offer 10 years free early pilot licenses, then with a transition to paid licensing in the future.
 If you are interested, please provide your host ID to apply for a free license.
-Contact: jason.zhang@gline-net.com
+Contact: jason.zhang@gline-net.com or WhatsApp +8613801909968